farling42/fvtt-import-realmworks/README.md

 There is a file limit size of 512 MB for importing (due to a limitation on the maximum allowed size of a string in Javascript).

 ## Patreon
-If you like what it does, then contributions can be made at [Patreon](https://www.patreon.com/amusingtime)
+If you like what it does, then contributions will be gratefully received at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
 0.1.4 Improve layout of window (remove paste box).
 Add output of topic aliases, connections.
 Simplify code with ?.